You may find the answer you need below. If not, don’t worry – just get in touch and we’ll do our best to help.

 Patience and practice is key.

-Should I get low glow LEDs or no glow?
+Should I get no-glow or low-glow LEDs?

 If you plan to use a camera trap for security purposes, you should chose a camera with no-glow LEDs.
-Find out more about the different LED types here.

 How do I update the firmware on my Ltl Acorn?